-Do you Do This?
+Do yo Th ou Do is?
 Notes: How is it being done or how will this be utilized in the

 Planning Mechanisms Yes No future?

 information regarding identified

 hazard areas when assisting new

 businesses in finding a location.

-Public Education and Outreach
+Public Education and Outreach - -

-Does the municipality have any public outreach mechanisms / programs in place to inform citizens on natural hazards, risk, and ways to protect themselves during such events?
+• Does the municipality have any

+public outreach mechanisms /

+programs in place to inform

+citizens on natural hazards, risk,

+and ways to protect themselves

+during such events?